Feeding Expressed Breastmilk to Breastfed Babies

 Take a deep breath!
 It is important to remind yourself – and remind yourself OFTEN – that you are a great mom.
 Breastfeeding is important when you and baby are together; however, if you will be apart for a feeding, it will take some time and patience by your caregiver to teach a breastfed baby to take a bottle.

-Here are some tips we find helpful when introducing breastfed babies to bottles:
+Here are 6 tips we find helpful when introducing breastfed babies to bottles: